Kirkland DUID Lawyer

 Penalties for a drug DUI are steep.
 At the bare minimum, judges will sentence first-time offenders to at least a day in jail and a fine of at least $350.
 The accused must also pay for their own assessments and court fees, brining that total closer to $1,000.
 At the highest extreme, you could be jailed for one year and forced to pay fines of up to $5,000.

 If you’re convicted, the Department of Licensing will suspend your license a minimum of 90 days and require an ignition interlock device placed on your car for at least one year.
 This would require you to blow into a device that measures the alcohol content of your breath, while at the same time taking a picture of you with a webcam mounted to your windshield.
 If the machine clears you, you can turn the key and start the car.
 This is especially demeaning if you were charged with a DUID.
-Your allegations are not related to alcohol, but now limiting alcohol consumption is part of your sentence.
+Your allegations are not related to alcohol, but now checking for alcohol consumption is part of your sentence.

 You will also be required to pay for high-risk insurance for at least three years.
 This addition can raise your insurance rates 47%.
 In Washington, high risk insurance premiums average $1,812 per year.